Woodrow M. Kroll: Background and education

 Kroll was born to Frank and Betty Kroll in Ellwood City, Pennsylvania.
 His father, Reverend Frank Kroll, attended Practical Bible Training School (as it was then called) from 1936 to 1939 and pastored the Park Gate Baptist Church in Ellwood City for thirty-three years.
 Kroll followed in his father's footsteps and attended Practical Bible Training School from 1962 to 1965.

 Kroll earned a Bachelor of Arts degree in 1967 from Barrington College.
 He then studied at Gordon-Conwell Theological Seminary, earning a Master of Divinity degree in 1970.
 He earned the Master of Theology and Doctor of Theology degrees from Geneva-St. Albans Theological Seminary.
-Kroll did post-graduate studies at Harvard Divinity School, Princeton Theological Seminary, the University of Virginia, and the University of Strasbourg (France).
+Kroll did post-graduate studies at Harvard Divinity School, Princeton Theological Seminary, the University of Virginia, and the University of Strasbourg in France.

 He is married to the former Linda Piper.
 Their son Timothy has followed his father and grandfather in ministry and is the senior pastor at Northside Baptist Church in St. Petersburg, Florida since 2005.